SVz/SVImpor/Readme.txt

 Import table and API names are destroyed.

-This tool is used to rebuild a valid import table which can be insert in section already present or (by default) in a new appended section.
+This tool is used to rebuild a valid import table which can be inserted in section already present or (by default) in a new appended section.

 All you need, is to know thunk's array RVA offset.